 Choosing the Right Water for Your Outdoor Fountain

 It is mostly recommended to use distilled water to fill the fountain.
 The reason: distilled water is pure and contains no sediment, prolonging the life of the pump.
+Using distilled water for a bird bath can help prevent the buildup of minerals and bacteria, keeping the water clean and safe for birds to drink and bathe in.
 Tap water may possess debris that comes with your water system, and this may irritate your pump, as well as the surface of your fountain.

 Distilled water can be expensive, especially when used for water features.
 If this is not an option, your next best thing is a well-filtered water.
 Run your tap water through a simple in-line filter and will keep excess minerals and chemicals.
 This helps avoid the buildup of residues on your fountain.

 Tap water is your cheapest solution, but this puts your fountain at risk.
 Mineral deposits can cause many problems on your water feature.
 Your pump will wear out easily due to the debris that comes along with the water.
 You will also see a discoloration of the water, as well as on the surface of your base.

 But you don't just want to keep an eye on your fountain water.
 You have to know how often will you need to fill your fountain.
 There are many aspects that affect water evaporation and discoloration--two telling signs that the water in your outdoor fountain is not enough.
 One is the humidity and heat.
 The higher the temperature, the faster water evaporates.
 In order to check this, measure the amount of water you fill the pump with.
 Take a glance at your water basin each week and discover the amount of water lost due to evaporation.
 From here, you can gauge when the required portion of water will have to be refilled.